Transformation Through Self-Reflection

 A Shamanic View

 Animals are messengers.
-The spirit world can send us messages through birds, animals, insects, amphibians—through all of its creatures seen and unseen.
-However, it is up to us to notice when they have a message to convey and to interpret its personal meaning.
-Thinking of the attributes of a particular animal may provide a clue as to how you can use that skill in your own life—patience, powers of concentration and quick thinking to name a few.
+The spirit world can send us messages through all of its creatures seen and unseen.
+However, it is up to us to notice when they have a message to convey, then to interpret its personal meaning.
+Thinking of the attributes of a particular animal may provide a clue as to how you can use that skill in your own life—patience, powers of concentration and quick thinking, to name a few.

 What is the Meaning of Your Coyote Sighting?

 Do you feel stuck in a rut?
 Are you someone who takes life too seriously and does not acknowledge the lighter side of things?
-Even if you are pegged with burdens and responsibilities, it’s okay, and even necessary, to enjoy life when possible.
-Allow yourself to be silly and even show vulnerability in areas where you might usually seek perfection.
+Even if you are pegged with burdens and responsibilities, it’s okay, and even necessary, to enjoy life from time to time.
+Allow yourself to be silly and show vulnerability in areas where you might usually seek perfection.

 Coyotes are shapeshifters in some legends, and changing the shape of your outlook on life can certainly shift your perspective overall.
 The coyote energy will keep showing up until you work on taking a more balanced approach to life.
 The Great Spirit sends us the help that we need most when we need it.

 Not all Native American stories see the coyote as only good or only evil, but most believe he represents a balance.
 Balance cannot exist without both good and evil, life and death, beginnings and endings.
-We must be our true selves.
-To wear a mask, or to appear as we are not, or to show a false face, prevents us from connecting with God or the Creator.
+We must be our true selves and embrace this natural balance to life.
+Ignoring such an important lesson can force a false mask.
+To wear a mask, to appear as we are not, or to show a false face, prevents us from connecting with God or the Creator.

 A Mirror Image

 In some stories, the coyote is revered as smart, cunning and knowledgeable.
 In others, he is a trickster who is also sometimes silly and laughable.
-As people, we are also all of these things, and thus the coyote is a mirror image of ourselves.
-Maybe you’ll look at coyotes differently now.
+As humans, we are also all of these things, thus the coyote is a mirror image of ourselves.
+Maybe you’ll look at coyotes differently now, seeing yourself reflected in their strong attributes and cunning skills.

 Do you like these animal articles?
 What animal would you like me to cover next?
 Let me know if the comments below!